 If a student receives a Tuition Remission Fee Waiver, a Tuition Exchange Scholarship, or a Post 9/11 Yellow Ribbon Benefits, all Lycoming funded scholarships and awards become honorary.
 That is, the monetary value of the Lycoming scholarships and awards become zero.

-Students receiving a Faculty, Trustee, Departmental or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
-Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, the Community Service Award, and talent awards in music, theatre, art, creative writing and digital media communication.
+Students receiving a Trustee, Faculty, Departmental or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
+Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, and talent awards in music, theatre, art, creative writing and digital media communication.